BLOG |

 Every year, there are significant advances in technology.
 These advances make every day life, or work functions a lot more convenient.
 One function that is a bane to do without technology, would be the management of employee payrolls.
 Although there are plenty of systems that can now help you with this, technology never stops advancing.

 With this advancement in technology, there will come the development of more advanced payroll management systems.
 Future designs will aim at increasing efficiency and convenience by tenfold.
-To remain ahead of the game, it is important for your organisation to stay updated on the latest progresses.
+To remain ahead of the game, it is important for your organization to stay updated on the latest progresses.
 Without further ado, here are some payroll trends you can expect in the coming years.

 Many areas of payroll such as wage and tax calculation are easily automated.
 Furthermore, it can help classify employees into the correct tax brackets.
 However, there are other areas such as interpreting regulatory changes, or liaising with stakeholders.
 With that being noted, this is not to say that it is entirely impossible for AI to deal with these in the future.